Repetition Improves Language Model Embeddings: Related Work

-\paragraph{Next-token language modeling for embeddings.} A series of papers aim to construct high quality embeddings from autoregressive large language models.
-Multiple papers apply the fine-tuning approach of S-BERT to language models but using a trained GPT \citep{radford2018improving} as the backbone architecture \citep{muennighoff2022sgpt, zhang2023language}. \citet{ma2023fine} adopts this approach but for LLaMA-2 \citep{touvron2023llama2}. \citet{jiang2023scaling} extracts embeddings by asking a language model to summarize the input sentence. \citet{wang2023improving} is concurrent to our work and improves embeddings by adding synthetic training data and trains on Mistral \citep{jiang2023mistral}.
+\textbf{Next-token language modeling for embeddings.} A series of papers aim to construct high quality embeddings from autoregressive large language models.
+Most closely related, \citet{behnamghader2024llm2vec} proposed LLM2Vec which adds an additional unsupervised training step on a masked-language-modeling objective.Multiple papers apply the fine-tuning approach of S-BERT to language models but using a trained GPT \citep{radford2018improving} as the backbone architecture \citep{muennighoff2022sgpt, zhang2023language}. \citet{ma2023fine} adopts this approach but for LLaMA-2 \citep{touvron2023llama2}. \citet{jiang2023scaling} extracts embeddings by asking a language model to summarize the input sentence. \citet{wang2023improving} improves embeddings by adding synthetic training data and trains on Mistral \citep{jiang2023mistral}. \citet{muennighoff2024generative} adds an additional objective to maintain generation performace, but requires bidirectional attention. \citet{li2023deelm} modifies the architecture of a causal language model to be bidirectional.

-\paragraph{Zero-shot embeddings.} Most recent sentence embeddings research has focused on improving finetuning. \citet{reimers2019sentence} demonstrates that without finetuning, BERT has low-quality embeddings.
-To our knowledge, \citet{jiang2023scaling} is the only paper that constructs zero-shot embeddings for autoregressive language models.
+\textbf{Language modeling with bidirectional information.} \citet{xu2023re} finds that repetition can improve the performance of autoregressive language models for reasoning tasks. \citet{arora2024just} finds that repetition can be useful to improve recall for recurrent architectures.